 It depends on who you ask.
 This ad likely upset Restoration Hardware.
 Brands tend to want to occupy position one on branded searches.
 Joss & Main, on the other hand, was likely happy to see that their strategy of bidding on a slight misspelling of Restoration Hardware’s brand name (ie. Restorationhardware), put their ad in position one on the SERP, ahead of their competitor.

-Google’s rules, however, vary by geographic location and what may seem like a slight nuance can have a significant impact.
-This blog post – the second in a four-part series –will explain and show examples of what is and what is not allowed according to Google’s AdWords Trademark Rules.
+It can be difficult, however, to interpret what Google’s rules actually mean in real life and in terms of what brand owners can and should do to protect their brand.
+This blog post – the second in a four-part series –will explain and show examples of what is and what is not allowed according to Google’s Ads Trademark Rules.

 Trademarks as Keywords